wiizzl/nix-config/README.md

 > [!IMPORTANT]
 > This configuration will not be maintained because I think Nix doesn't fit my needs.
 I now use [`chezmoi`](https://github.com/twpayne/chezmoi).
 My dotfiles can be found [here](https://github.com/wiizzl/dotfiles).

+> [!WARNING]
+> This configuration is incomplete and likely will never be finalized.
+It is not intended for general use.

 # nix-config

 This is my Nix configuration files.
 Much inspired by configurations found online.